Home Articles Home Renovation Costs 2025–2026: Average Prices & Budget Guide

 Home improvement loans offer various financing methods to support renovation projects.
 Common options include:

-• Home Equity Loan: This option allows us to borrow against the equity we’ve built in our home.
+• Home Equity Loan: This option allows you to borrow against the equity built in your home.
 It provides a lump sum payment, ideal for projects with a known cost.

 • Home Equity Line of Credit (HELOC): HELOCs operate like credit cards based on home equity.
-We receive a line of credit to draw from as needed, perfect for projects with fluctuating costs.
+You receive a line of credit to draw from as needed, perfect for projects with fluctuating costs.

-• Cash-Out Refinance: Refinancing the home for more than its worth gives us the difference in cash.
+• Cash-Out Refinance: Refinancing the home for more than its worth gives you the difference in cash.
 This method, however, requires payment of closing costs.

 • Home Improvement Loan: Banks or online lenders offer these specific loans for home renovations.
 They often come with fixed interest rates, making budgeting easier.